Our Board of Trustees

 How or why you might contact the Board

 Any matters relevant to the day to day management of the school (whether administrative or educational) should in the first instance be directed to the school management.
-If you do not believe the school management has adequately dealt with your issue you may then escalate this to the Board chair.
+If you do not believe the school management has adequately dealt with your issue you may then escalate this to the Presiding Member.

 Contact details for the school office and all teachers are available on the Our Staff section on this website.
 If your concern is about a matter which you don't feel able to discuss directly with the teacher or is of a more general nature you can then contact the Deputy Principal or the head of your child’s Learning Team:

-- Year 0-2 Learning Community Leader; Mary Bowden, email@example.com
+Year 0-2 Learning Community Leader; Sarah Nelisi, email@example.com

 Or at any time please be welcomed to contact the Principal (Sue Kubala).
-If the issue concerns the Principal you can contact the Board chair.
-You may also wish to raise questions regarding school policies, these can also be raised with the Board chair at firstname.lastname@example.org.
+If the issue concerns the Principal you can contact the Presiding Member.
+You may also wish to raise questions regarding school policies, these can also be raised with the Presiding Member at firstname.lastname@example.org.

-Chairperson and Proprietor's Representative.
+Presiding Member and Proprietor's Representative.
 Malo e lelei!
 I started my journey at St Mary’s School as the parent of a new entrant in 2013.
-I now have three children attending.
-I was appointed to the Board in December 2017 and currently serve as a Proprietors Representative and Chairperson.
+I now have two children attending.
+I was appointed to the Board in December 2017 and currently serve as a Proprietors Representative and Presiding Member.
 I am passionate about strengthening relationships between the Board and the wider school community, with a specific focus on ensuring that Pasifika families are involved and engaged.

-Si'ata Tavite - Chairperson / Proprietor’s Representative (email@example.com)
+Si'ata Tavite - Presiding Member / Proprietor’s Representative (email@example.com)

 Sue Kubala - Principal (firstname.lastname@example.org)